poietic-generator/poietic-generator-toplevel/README.md

 ## Roadmap

-1. __Develop a minimal front-end VueJS__
+1. __Develop a minimal front-end in VueJS + Typescript__ : The "component-by-component" development logic will make it easier to upgrade and replace interface elements.
+In addition, it will be easier to decline to a mobile version.

    - based on the current Ruby API
    - allow navigation in sessions
    - allow the reading of an old session
    - allow participation in the game

-2. Add minimal support for websocket in current Ruby API
+2. __Rewrite the API in Crystal__ : Crystal is a programming language that is partly compatible with ruby and uses its syntax.
+It also provides an advanced typing system that facilitates bug detection, compilation and much better performance.

-3. Rewrite the API in Crystal
+3. __Add support for websocket in the Crystal API + VueJS front-end.__